 Archival Work, Book Repair and Restoration

-This vintage Russian magazine about printing was published for only two years, but it already gave me a lot of insights into the epoch — this time we share the first volume that was published in November 1901.
+This vintage Russian magazine about printing was published for only two years, but it already gave me a lot of insights into the epoch.
+This time we share the second issue of the first year of publishing: December 1901.

 A practical guide to bookbinding that includes multiple projects aimed to help to master the basics of the craft.
 Softcover, 1931.
 Limp cloth wrappers, 8vo, 48pp.; multiple illustrations and schemes.